ShlomiRex/url-shortener-frontend/README.md

 ![Tinyurl Bucket](README-assets/s3.png)

-I upload my site using the command `npm run deploy`, which builds the site (`npm run build`) and uploads it to the S3 bucket (`npm run build && aws s3 sync ./dist s3://tinyurl.shlomidom.com --delete`).
+I upload my site using the command `npm run deploy`, which builds the site (`npm run build`) and uploads it to the S3 bucket (`aws s3 sync ./dist s3://tinyurl.shlomidom.com --delete`).
 The bucket is configured to be publicly accessible and to serve static files.
 The upload is only possible for me, because you need to configure AWS CLI with account ID and account key, which only I have.

 ## API Gateway